yaredybk/imagihub_app/README.md

 * Feel free to explore the code and contribute to the project's growth!

 ## Back-end Integration:
-* The back-end code (node.js server) is located in a separate repository and gives this app its functionality through API calls.
+* The backend code (node.js server) is located in a separate repository and gives this app its functionality through API calls.

 ## Developer
 * Name  Yared b.